 The cabinetmaking continued, Guy’s skills and personable approach were quickly recognised and it was not long before the 2 car garage became a factory.
 During these early years Guy had work published in some of Sydney’s leading decorating and kitchen magazines, including Vogue Living, Cameo and Trends, gaining a reputation as one of Sydney’s leading cabinetmakers.
 He received work from leading Architects, Builders and Designers – working for some of Australia’s most recognised and successful business people and a few politicians to boot.
-These were busy years, alongside this frenetic business activity Guy was studying classical piano, coming home from work and spending up to 3 hours a day practising pieces for AMEB exams, eventually sitting for a performance diploma after only 6 years of work – a bit ambitious perhaps.
+These were busy years, alongside this frenetic business activity Guy was studying classical piano, coming home from work and spending up to 3 hours a day practising pieces for AMEB exams, eventually sitting for a performance diploma after only 6 years of work.

 Whilst studying the piano Guy rediscovered songwriting - this led him back to singing.
 He then spent the next 6 years receiving instruction from an operatic Soprano, Margaret Andrews Russell, a brilliant singer, teacher and now friend.